nunocoracao/blowfish/exampleSite/content/docs/thumbnails/index.md

 ## Hero Images

 Thumbnails will be used by default as hero images withing each article.
 Use the global `article.showHero` or the front-matter parameter `showHero` to control this feature across the entire site or for each specific post.
+If you want to override the style of the hero image you can create a file called `hero.html` in `./layouts/partials/` that will override the original partial from the theme.